joonassandell/rebirth-wordpress-project/README.md

 Following instructions setup WPMS to use blogs in sub folders.

 1. Read [Before You Create A Network](https://wordpress.org/support/article/before-you-create-a-network/)
-2. Add the following lines to `wp-config.php:~91` and make sure they're set correctly:
+2. Add/uncomment the following lines to `wp-config.php:~103` and make sure they're set correctly:

 ```
 /**